appscode-cloud/docs/docs/platform/guides/license-management/contract.md

 2. **Locate and Remove:** In the `Cluster` section, find the cluster in the associated clusters list that needs to be removed.
 3. **Confirm Removal:** Select the `Remove` option (often represented by a `trash` icon) next to the cluster and confirm the action when prompted. ![Cluster Delete](../images/cluster-delete.png)

 After removal, the cluster will no longer be authorized to use the licensed products associated with that contract.
-Any installed AppsCode products on that cluster may revert to their community or limited functionality, depending on their licensing model.
+Any installed KubeDB Platform products on that cluster may revert to their community or limited functionality, depending on their licensing model.

 **Audit Trail:** The Billing Console maintains an audit trail of changes to cluster associations, logging which user performed the action and when.
 This feature is vital for tracking, security, and troubleshooting. ![Audit Trail](../images/audits.png)